Continual Learning: Forget-free Winning Subnetworks for Video Representations: Winning SubNetworks in Fourier Space

 \section{Winning SubNetworks in Fourier Space}

-This section presents our pruning-based continual learning methods, \textit{Winning SubNetworks} (WSN, see \Cref{fig:wsn})~\cite{kang2022forget} and introduces the Fourier Subnetwork Operator (FSO, see \Cref{fig:concept_CVRNet} and \Cref{fig:residual_fso}) for better video representations.
-Then, we depict how we apply FSO to various architectures used in three continual learning scenarios.
+This section presents our pruning-based continual learning methods, \textit{Winning SubNetworks} (WSN, see \Cref{fig:wsn})~\cite{kang2022forget} and introduces the Fourier Subneural Operator (FSO, see \Cref{fig:concept_CVRNet} and \Cref{fig:residual_fso}) for better video representations.
+Then, we depict how we apply FSO to various architectures used in four continual learning scenarios.